ELynx/screeps-world/README.md

 Tasked subspecies.

-Instead of healing by towers spawn strelok healer subspecies.
+Instead of healing by towers spawn healers.